lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 The process remains the same for IIIF imports.

-Clicking a **subfolder** node retrieves and displays embedded metadata.You can switch to the **My** tab to modify the metadata using your preferred schema.
+Clicking a **subfolder** node retrieves and displays the IIIF embedded metadata.You can switch to the **My** tab to modify the metadata using your preferred schema.

 ![06_Fig-21](update-images/06_working-with-Metadata_fig21.png)
    **Figure 21**.
 Editing the Metadata of a IIIF Image Folder with a Preset Schema

-Clicking an **image** node, it reveals annotations, relations, and metadata in the right panel, and you can modify the metadata by selecting the **Metadata** tab.
+Clicking an **image** node, it reveals annotations, relations, and metadata in the right panel.
+You can modify the metadata by selecting the **Metadata** tab and switching to the **My** tab to apply your preferred schema.

 ![06_Fig-22](update-images/06_working-with-Metadata_fig22.png)
    **Figure 22**.
 Editing the Metadata of an IIIF Individual Image with a Preset Schema